On Optimal Subarchitectures for Quantum Circuit Mapping: Conclusion and Future Work

 \subsection{Acknowledgements}

-This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. $101001318$), was part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus, and has been supported by the BMWK on the basis of a decision by the German Bundestag through project QuaST.
+This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101001318), was part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus, and has been supported by the BMWK on the basis of a decision by the German Bundestag through project QuaST, as well as by the BMK, BMDW, and the State of Upper Austria in the frame of the COMET program (managed by the FFG).